 The U.S. Housing Crisis: Where are home loans underwater?

-With U.S. home values falling by more than 18% since their peak in 2007, many homeowners are now underwater on their mortgages, meaning they owe more than their home is worth.
-Search our interactive map to discover what percentage of homes in your county or ZIP code are in negative equity, based on Zillow's fourth quarter 2012 data.
+With U.S. home values falling 9.5% since their peak in 2007, many homeowners are now underwater on their mortgages, meaning they owe more than their home is worth.
+Search our interactive map to discover what percentage of homes in your county or ZIP code are in negative equity, based on Zillow's third quarter 2014 data.

 About the Zillow Negative Report: The Zillow Negative Equity Report is produced on a quarterly basis and captures the percent of homeowners who owe more on their mortgage than their home is worth from the national level down to the ZIP code level.
 Negative equity is commonly referred to as being underwater.
 The report also covers the delinquency rates of underwater mortgagees and the amount of equity among all mortgage holders.